baryluk/fnirsi-usb-power-data-logger/README.md

 Python 3.6 or newer (tested in Python 3.9 only).

-Make sure to have `pyusb` installed.
-In Debian/Ubuntu: `sudo apt-get install python3-usb`. `python3 -m pip install pyusb` should also work and get you latest version.
+Make sure to have `pyusb` Python package installed.
+It ia also recommended to install `crc` package.

+In Debian/Ubuntu: `sudo apt-get install python3-usb`.

+Alternatively `python3 -m pip install pyusb crc` should also work and get you latest version.